Dino Buzzati

-Dino Buzzati-Traverso (/it/; 14 October 1906 – 28 January 1972) was an Italian novelist, short story writer, painter and poet, as well as a journalist for Corriere della Sera.
+Dino Buzzati-Traverso (/it/; 16 October 1906 – 28 January 1972) was an Italian novelist, short story writer, painter and poet, as well as a journalist for Corriere della Sera.
 His worldwide fame is mostly due to his novel The Tartar Steppe, although he is also known for his well-received collections of short stories.

 Life

+Early life and education

 Buzzati was born in San Pellegrino, Belluno, in his family's ancestral villa.
-Buzzati's mother, a veterinarian by profession, was Venetian and his father, a professor of international law, was from an old Bellunese family.
+Buzzati's mother, a veterinarian by profession, was Venetian and his father, a professor of international law at the newly founded Bocconi University, was from an old Bellunese family.
 Buzzati was the second of his parents' four children.
 One of his brothers was the well-known Italian geneticist Adriano Buzzati-Traverso.

+After the premature death of his father, Buzzati enrolled at the Giuseppe Parini High School in Milan.
+During this time, he developed a keen interest in Egyptian culture and the work of Arthur Rackham.
+In 1924, he enrolled in the law faculty of the University of Milan, where he graduated on 10 October 1928.

+Journalism

-In 1924, he enrolled in the law faculty of the University of Milan, where his father once taught.
-As he was completing his studies in law, he was hired, at the age of 22, by the Milanese newspaper Corriere della Sera, where he would remain employed until his death.
+Shortly after finishing his studies, Buzzati was hired by the Milanese newspaper Corriere della Sera, where he worked until his death.
 He began in the editorial department.
 Later he worked as a reporter, special correspondent, essayist, editor, and art critic.
 It is often said that his journalistic background informs his writing, lending even the most fantastic tales an aura of realism.
 Buzzati himself commented on the connection (as cited by Lawrence Venuti):

 It seems to me, fantasy should be as close as possible to journalism.
 The right word is not "banalizing", although in fact a little of this is involved.
 Rather, I mean that the effectiveness of a fantastic story will depend on its being told in the most simple and practical terms.

+Between 1935 and 1936, he edited the monthly supplement La Lettura.
+It was during this period that he started writing short stories, some of which were published in the Corriere della Sera.
+When Italy entered the Second World War in 1940, Buzzati was sent as a war correspondent to Addis Ababa.
+Serving as a journalist attached to the Regia Marina, he wrote extensive war reports which were collected in 1992 in the volume Il Buttafuoco.
+Cronache di guerra sul mare.
+From January to the summer of 1942, Buzzati remained in Messina undercover, working as a war correspondent and military operator at the Marisicilia naval base.

-During World War II, Buzzati served in Africa as a journalist attached to the Regia Marina.
-After the end of the war, Il deserto dei Tartari was published nationwide in Italy and quickly brought critical recognition and fame to the author.
-He married Almerina Antoniazzi in 1966.
-He published his last novel, Un amore, concerning love, in that year.
-In 1972, Buzzati died of cancer after a protracted illness.
+After the end of the war, The Tartar Steppe was published nationwide in Italy and quickly brought critical recognition and fame to the author.
+Buzzati continued to write for Corriere della Sera, becoming the deputy editor of the weekly newspaper La Domenica del Corriere from 1950 to 1963.
+Under his leadership, the weekly saw an exceptional increase in sales, often approaching a million copies.